axibase/atsd/README.md

 * Stand-alone ATSD installation is free.
 * Axibase Collector instances are available at no cost.
-* Licensing fee for distributed edition is based on the cluster size.
+* Licensing fee for distributed edition is based on cluster size.